instill-ai/instill-core/README.md

 1. Ingest unstructured visual data from data sources such as data lakes or IoT devices;
 2. Transform visual data to meaningful structured data representations by Vision AI models;
-3. Load the structured data into warehouses, applications or other destinations.
+3. Load the structured data into warehouses, applications, or other destinations.

-The goal of VDP is to seamlessly bring Vision AI into modern data stack with a standardised framework.
+The goal of VDP is to seamlessly bring Vision AI into the modern data stack with a standardised framework.
 Check our blog post [Missing piece in modern data stack: visual data preparation](https://blog.instill.tech/visual-data-preparation/?utm_source=github&utm_medium=banner&utm_campaign=vdp_readme) on how this tool is proposed to streamline unstructured visual data processing across different stakeholders.

 ### Table of contents <!-- omit in toc -->
 - [How VDP works](#how-vdp-works)